Therapy and Professional Services

 Clients actively participate in treatment in and out of session.
 The CBT therapist and the client work together with a mutual understanding that the therapist has theoretical and technical expertise, but the client is the expert on him- or herself.
 The therapist seeks to help the client discover that he/she is powerful and capable of choosing positive thoughts and behaviors.
 Together, the therapist and client develop goals for therapy, work collaboratively to achieve goals, and track progress throughout the course of treatment.
 Because the skills taught in these therapies require practice, homework assignments often are included in therapy.

 [To learn more about CBT and emotional disorders, visit the Association of Cognitive and Behavioral Therapy on the Internet – www.abct.org]

 Emotional Awareness-based CBT (EACBT)

 We can only start to feel better once we realize that we’re feeling bad and arrive at a clear sense of what’s really going on.
-Besides traditional CBT, I practice a therapeutic approach that can be called emotional awareness-based CBT, which helps my clients expand their emotional awareness to enable and empower them to work directly on overcoming anxiety disorders and other emotional disturbances.
+In addition to traditional CBT, I practice “emotional awareness-based CBT” – my name for therapy that helps clients expand awareness of their emotional distress, values, and plans, and enables and empowers them to work directly on overcoming anxiety disorders and other emotional disturbances.